Community services

 Adoption services

-NCAT can review certain decisions made under the Adoption Act 2000 (or Adoption Information Act 1990) including:
+NCAT reviews certain decisions made under the Adoption Act 2000 (or Adoption Information Act 1990).
+This includes:

 • failure or refusal to provide adoption information or assistance